-We consciously manufacture our product in two small family run factories in China which before covid 19, we visited on a yearly basis.
+We consciously manufacture our product in China which before covid 19, we visited on a yearly basis.

 We are committed to working together with our factories and motivating them to enrich the lives of those who work on our garments, and their local communities.
 It is of utmost importance to us that all workers are ensured a fair living wage, good working conditions and hours.
 We acknowledge that the wage received for a standard workweek by any worker is enough to allow a decent living standard for them and their family.
 This should cover costs of food, water, accommodation, education, medical care, clothing, transport, and any other essential needs.
 We care about them on a personal level and their health, wealth and happiness matters to us.

 On a visit in 2019 we learnt many women are forced to move from their hometowns into the city to find work, leaving their children behind with grandparents.
 This broke our hearts - as mothers we understood the gravity of this decision.
 We then began to work with one of our factories to set up in rural China, assisting in keeping families together at home.